 The International Internship Program (IIP) is a key element of the IEDP Masters Program.
 The IEDP internships are supported by funding from Penn GSE, and are undertaken in partnership with international agencies, international non-governmental organizations (NGO’s) and universities.
 Many of these organizations have a commitment towards addressing the United Nations Millennium Development Goals.

 The IEDP IIP is designed as a summer internship program (between 8-12 weeks) with placements of Penn interns in fieldsites worldwide, where there are productive work opportunities, and where interns have skills that match the position openings.
 Penn GSE will offer support (up to $3000/student for qualified students) that covers international travel, insurance, and part of local support; local agencies may provide in-kind and/or cash support (including, for example, per diem, local travel, etc.).
-IEDP students have had a wide variety of international internship placements, including in: Bosnia, Botswana, Chile, France, Germany, India, Mozambique, Nicaragua, Peoples Republic of China, Rwanda, Senegal, Senegal, South Africa, Thailand, Taiwan and Uganda.
-Our partners have included, among others: Akanksha, International Institute of Education, OECD, Plan International, Pratham, Research Triangle Institute, Save the Children, UNICEF, UNESCO, and World Vision.
+IEDP students have had a wide variety of international internship placements, including in: Bosnia, Botswana, Chile, France, Germany, India, Mozambique, Nicaragua, Peoples Republic of China, Rwanda, Senegal, South Africa, Thailand, Taiwan and Uganda.
+See our list of partners below.

 For most IEDP students, the internship fieldsite will be in a developing country, with activities relevant to the student’s skills and interests.
 If a student already has prior experience in working in a developing country, the student may (exceptionally) apply for a fieldsite placement at the headquarters of an NGO (or similar agency) that may be located in the US (such as Washington or New York).